qsdfo/automatic_arrangement/README.md

 # LOP

 ## Requirements
-You need to add <https://github.com/aciditeam/acidano> to your python path.
-Download or clone the repository and type in a shell
+You need to download the toolbox <https://github.com/aciditeam/acidano> and add it to your python path.
+To do this, you can either :
+- place the acidano folder in the lop/Source
+- or type in a shell

         PYTHONPATH=”${PYTHONPATH}:/path/to/acidano/folder”

 ## A scenario
 ### Building the database
 The first step is to build the database, i.e. read a corpus of midi file in an orchestra and a piano matrices, split them into train/valid/test matrices and save them in a folder (for instance lop/Data) as .npy files.
 This is done by executing :

-    python build_data.py
+    cd Source/Database; python build_data.py

 The train/valid/test split is defined through indexing files, whose path is passed as an argument of the main function in *build_data.py*.
 A database can be found at <https://qsdfo.github.io/LOP/database/LOP_database.zip>. \